MarkLee7925/Bank-Stock-Prices-Prediction/README.md

 ## Datasets:

-The .csv data files for each model were retrieved from Yahoo Finance (see References) and can be located in the "data" folder.
+All .csv data files for each model were retrieved from Yahoo Finance (see References) and can be located in the "data" folder.

 ## Models: